junxit/us-congress-bills-110/bill.md

     >     - **(B)** *Insurer share* For purposes of subparagraph (A), the Secretary shall determine the pro rata share of insured losses to be paid by each insurer that incurs insured losses under the Program.
     >     - **(C)** *Claims allocations* The Secretary shall, by regulation, provide for insurers to allocate claims payments for insured losses under applicable insurance policies in any case described in subparagraph (A).
 Such regulations shall include provisions for payment, for the purpose of addressing emergency needs of applicable individuals affected by an act of terrorism, of a portion of claims for insured losses promptly upon filing of such claims.
     >   - **(3)** *Limitation on insurer financial responsibility*
-    >     - **(A)** *Limitation* Notwithstanding any other provision of Federal or State law, including any State workers’ compensation or other compulsory insurance law, an insurer’s financial responsibility for insured losses from acts of terrorism shall be limited to its applicable insurer deductible and its applicable share of insured losses that exceed its applicable insurer deductible, subject to the requirements of paragraph (2).
+    >     - **(A)** *Limitation* Notwithstanding any other provision of Federal or State law, including any State workers' compensation or other compulsory insurance law, an insurer's financial responsibility for insured losses from acts of terrorism shall be limited as follows:
+    >       - **(i)** *Federal compensation not provided* In any case of an act of terrorism with respect to which there has not been enacted a joint resolution for payment of Federal compensation described in subsection (h)(2), an insurer’s financial responsibility for insured losses from such act of terrorism shall be limited to its applicable insurer deductible.
+    >       - **(ii)** *Federal compensation provided* In any case of an act of terrorism with respect to which there has been enacted a joint resolution for payment of Federal compensation described in subsection (h)(2), an insurer’s financial responsibility for insured losses from such act of terrorism shall be limited to—
+    >         - **(I)** its applicable insurer deductible; and
+    >         - **(II)** its applicable share of insured losses that exceed its applicable insurer deductible, subject to the requirements of paragraph (2).
-    >     - **(B)** *Federal reimbursement* Notwithstanding any other provision of Federal or State law, the Secretary shall—
+    >     - **(B)** *Federal reimbursement* In the case of any act of terrorism with respect to which there has been enacted a joint resolution for payment of Federal compensation described in subsection (h)(2) and notwithstanding any other provision of Federal or State law, the Secretary shall—
     >       - **(i)** reimburse insurers for any payment of excess insured losses made prior to publication of any notification pursuant to paragraph (4)(A);
     >       - **(ii)** reimburse insurers for any payment of excess insured losses occurring on or after the date of any notification pursuant to paragraph (4)(A), but only to the extent that—
     >         - **(I)** such payment is ordered by a court pursuant to subparagraph (C) of this paragraph or is directed by State law, notwithstanding this paragraph, or by Federal law;